alyssaw770/Calculator/README.md

 # Calculator
-Build a calculator in C#.
-It includes console.writeline, console.readline, and if statements.
+Built a calculator in C#.
+It includes Console.WriteLine, Console.ReadLine, and if statements.